José Imaz

 José Imaz Altolaguirre (1761–1828) was a Spanish military commander during the Peninsular War.

 Early career

 In 1780, Imaz enlisted in the Regimiento Real de Lima, Peru, and saw active service in the campaign against Túpac Amaru.
 In 1782 he was promoted to second lieutenant.

-Returning to Spain in 1784, he transferred to the Regimiento de Infantería de Soria as a cadet, being promoted to lieutenant in 1789 and from September 1790 to July 1791 he was stationed at the besieged city of Ceuta.
+Returning to Spain in 1784, he transferred to the Soria Infantry Regiment as a cadet, being promoted to lieutenant in 1789.
+From September 1790 to July 1791 he was stationed at the besieged city of Ceuta.
 He was promoted to captain the following August, seeing action in several combats in Portugal.

 Peninsular War

 Siege of Badajoz

 Following the death of his commanding officer, Rafael Menacho, Imaz took command of the garrison.
 The following week, he called a council of war which decided to surrender to Mortier.

 On the way to France as a prisoner of war, he was rescued by a group of guerrilleros and taken to Cartagena and from there by sea to Cádiz.
 He was arrested on landing and court-martialled, a process that lasted until 1813, and ending with him being absolved.